ColbyCommunications/lunder-institute-site/README.md

+# Lunder Institute

-# WordPress template for Platform.sh
+## WordPress template for Platform.sh

 This project provides a starter kit for Colby College WordPress projects (forked from University of Missouri) hosted on Platform.sh.
 It is built using Composer, via the popular <a href="https://github.com/johnpbloch/wordpress">johnpbloch/wordpress</a> script.